segmentio/segment-docs/src/connections/destinations/catalog/actions-google-sheets/index.md

 ## Actions v2

-Segment's v2 Action, [Post Sheet v2](/docs/connections/destinations/catalog/actions-hubspot-cloud/#custom-object-v2), supports the following features:

-- **Sync modes**: Control how Segment updates your data by selecting a sync mode, or a strategy for updating your data in Google Sheets.
+Segment's v2 Action, [Post Sheet v2](/docs/connections/destinations/catalog/actions-hubspot-cloud/#custom-object-v2), supports **Sync modes**, which allow you to select a strategy for updating your data in Google Sheets.
-- **Create and modify data**: Use Sync modes to create objects in Google Sheets without having to leave the Segment app.

 ### Sync modes
 Sync modes allow users to define how Segment should update the data in your destination.